tytydraco/yessleep/out/Im_a_Nuller_and_Today_an_Attempt_was_Made_on_my_Life.md

 “Kent, try making Laurier-Kent clap,” the man on the speaker said.
 “I want to see if Linda’s gift protects her or affects you.”

+"Oh, Agents Rodriguez and Hansen and Detective Cho were able to use their gifts in front of me when they visited."

+"I understand, but we need to do this in a controlled environment for our records and observation."

-“Why can’t *I* make *her* clap?”
+“Why can’t *I* make my sister clap?”
 Agent Laurier-Kent asked.

-“Why don’t we make each other clap?”
-Agent Kent said.
+“Why don’t we make each other clap?” she said.
 “Let’s go.”

 Not a second later, they were both clapping.
 At least until Agent Kent slapped her own face.